 Peterborough United Club Profile

-Posh gave us megabucks for George Boyd, then sent us packing from the League Cup when we first actually met; a 4-3 thriller the result in August 2011.
-We also traded blows during the 2013-4 League One campaign too, but it doesn’t look as if Posh will be falling into League Two any time soon.
-That’ll explain why it took a chance FA Cup Round One draw to pair us together once again in late 2019.
+Peterborough United gave us megabucks for George Boyd, then sent us packing out of the League Cup when actually first met in proper game; a 4-3 thriller being the result in August 2011.
+We also traded blows during the 2013-4 League One campaign too.
+Now, however, doesn’t look as if Posh will drop into League Two any time soon.
+That’ll explain why it took a chance FA Cup Round One draw to pair us together yet again in late 2019.